Stuart-Mouse/jai-gon/notes.md

         - we only need to disable things that are expression-level constructs atm, since we will only be calling parse_expression form GON
         - we will only need ot hook into parse_leaf witha callback atm, though maybe later we will need to extend some other parsing proc

+we now have the abiltiy to override the parsing and lexing procedures used by LS and we have callbacks for parsing and evaluation

+we need to now remove as much code as possible from the gon module and maybe reorganize what's left we also need to refactor the evaluation stuff for LS so that the error handling is cleaner
+    also might want to find a way to automate the hint_storage handling

+then we can think about making gon objects and arrays work as arbitrary expression values
+    with some added comptime operators for patch/merge type behavior